fredericaltorres/JSON.SyntaxValidator/readme.markdown

 JSON.SyntaxValidator is a read-only library.

 By default the library strictly follows the [JSON](http://www.json.org) standard
-- All id must be string
+- Property name must be string
 - String use double quote only
 - No trailing comma
 - No // comment
 - No /* */ Comment

-The library is used in the Visual Studio extension [TextHighlighterExtensionSetup](http://visualstudiogallery.msdn.microsoft.com/6706b602-6f10-4fd1-8e14-75840f855569) to JSON on the fly syntax validation.
+The library is used in the Visual Studio extension [TextHighlighterExtension](http://visualstudiogallery.msdn.microsoft.com/6706b602-6f10-4fd1-8e14-75840f855569) to validate JSON on the fly syntax validation.

 ##Samples: